Odd Jobs (1986 film)

 Odd Jobs is a 1986 American comedy film directed by Mark Story.
 It was the last film distributed by TriStar Pictures before HBO dropped out of the TriStar venture and sold half of its shares to Columbia Pictures (later sold to Sony).

 Plot

 College students Max (Paul Reiser) and Dwight (Robert Townsend) form a moving company to pay for tuition.
-Along the way they cross the mob who runs a rival moving company.
+Along the way, they cross the Mob, which runs a rival moving company.